Al Krevis: Early life

-Krevis was born in Providence, Rhode Island and attended Morris Catholic High School in New Jersey followed by Boston College.
+Krevis was born in Providence, Rhode Island.
+Raised in the Lake Hiawatha section of Parsippany–Troy Hills, New Jersey, Krevis attended Morris Catholic High School in Denville Township, New Jersey followed by Boston College.
 Krevis statistically only showed his talent in college.

-Sport career
+Football career

 While playing for the Boston College Eagles football team, Krevis lettered.
-He was drafted by the Cincinnati Bengals in the 2nd round, 39th overall in the 1975 NFL Draft, and played three games for them.
+He was selected by the Cincinnati Bengals in the second round, 39th overall in the 1975 NFL draft, and played three games for them.
 In 1976, he played ten games for New York Jets.

 Later life

 In 1991, he was inducted into the Boston College Varsity Club Athletic Hall of Fame.